-Spring is finally here and that doesn’t mean we can’t explore all of the beauty the UK has to offer.
-Ditch the concrete jungle that is Bristol for a day and head to the coast, where you’ll find a selection of beautiful, sandy beaches near Bristol you never knew existed and are under a two hour drive.
+Summer is finally here and the sun is shining (almost) every day.
+We’ve all got an eye out for day trips from Bristol, but nothing is as unbeatable as a beach trip.
+Ditch the concrete jungle that is Bristol for a day and head to the coast, where you’ll find a selection of beautiful beaches near Bristol all under a two-hour drive.

 1. Clevedon Beach